-^{}Re-based measures for CLABSI and CAUTI were released with an error, and will be re-released by NHSN.

-This does not affect actual QBR scores for RY18 but does indicate that our standing relative to the more recent national standards is worse.
+\Re-based measures for CLABSI and CAUTI were released for CY 2015 with an error, and were recently corrected by NHSN; however, at the present time, not all Maryland hospital data is available NHSN for HSCRC use. \\ This does not affect actual QBR scores for RY18, but does indicate that our standing relative to the more recent national standards is worse.